Escort Evolutionary Game Theory: Geometry and Dynamics

-The transformation $x \mapsto 2\sqrt{x}$ transforms the Shahshahani manifold into the positive portion of the radius 2 $n$-sphere with the Euclidean metric \cite{Akin79}.
-The analogous transformation to Euclidean space for the escort metric is given by the antiderivative $\ds{\int{\frac{1}{\sqrt{\phi(x)}} \, dx}}$ as a direct computation of the Jacobian shows.
-The special case of $\phi(x) = x$ gives Akin's result and a geodesic genomic distance $\ds{ d(p,q) = 2 \arccos{ \left( \sum_{i}{ \sqrt{p_i q_i} } \right)}}$.
-In principle, these transformations allow for the derivation of generalized measures of genomic distance.

-It is known that the replicator equation is the gradient flow of the Shahshahani manifold, with the right hand side of the equation a gradient with respect to the Shahshahani metric if the fitness landscape is a Euclidean metric\cite{Shahshahani79, Hofbauer98}.
-This generalizes to the escort manifold.
+It is known that the replicator equation is the gradient flow of the Shahshahani metric, with the right hand side of the equation a gradient with respect to the Shahshahani metric, if the fitness landscape is a Euclidean metric\cite{Shahshahani79, Hofbauer98}.
+This is also the case for the escort metric.
+See \cite{Hofbauer98} for a similar computation for the Shahshahani metric.